 Basic Composition - Clouds for Balance

 Balance is a basic principle of composition and refers to how elements within the frame relate to each other regarding visual weight.
 It implies that these elements create equilibrium - in other words, one part of the scene does not appear visually heavier than the other.
 A balanced composition creates harmony while an unbalanced scene creates tension.
 Because of this, nature photographers often rely on balanced compositions, particularly in waterscape or landscape images.
 A balanced composition brings the viewer into the entire scene and not just a small portion of it.
-The image below from Gulf Islands National Seashore in Florida is a good example of this idea.
+The image below is a good example of this idea.
 Here, the beach flora has the most visual mass on the right side of the frame, but the cloud formations on the left help counterbalance the flora which allows the viewer to take in the entire beach scene and not only focus on the grasses.

 Clouds do not have to be powerful visual elements to add balance.
 In the image below, the beach grasses are placed in the bottom third of the scene, while the sky comprises the remainder.
 The wisps of clouds add just enough visual weight to balance the scene and add some depth.

-- At midday, a polarizer filter will make those fluffy clouds pop and add greater visual weight to balance a strong foreground element.
+- At midday, a polarizer filter will make fluffy clouds pop and add greater visual weight to balance a strong foreground element.

 - Use the rule of thirds for placing your clouds and main elements.
 Try to balance the top with the bottom and the left with the right.

 - When clouds cover the entire sky, look for tonal contrasts and illuminated portions that stand out.